Bar Keepers Friend: Active ingredients

+Prolonged use and extended skin contact may cause irritation, peeling and contact dermatitis.
+The product can also be an eye irritant.
+Personal protective equipment such as protective gloves and eye protection is recommended when handling the cleanser.
+Dust from the product may also cause mild respiratory irritation.

 Performance and uses

 In 1994, Consumer Reports found Bar Keepers Friend to perform on a par with Mr. Clean for removing baked-on soil, tea stains and other pot stains, and that it was better at removing rust.
 While recommending Bar Keepers Friend for a variety of household cleaning uses, author Heather Solos warned that it should not be used to clean silverware, pewter or real marble.

 The product serves to make stainless steel resistant to oxidation via the process of passivation and can remove rust on stainless steel.
 The product can also remove small scratches from stainless steel, silver and plates.

 Uses of Bar Keepers Friend that are not noted on its label include removing hard water stains from glass and windows and removing the brown or yellow stains caused by sunscreen containing avobenzone.
-The product can also clean teak wood and serves to bleach it.
+The product can also clean teak wood and bleaches it.